Julynx/pyscii/README.md

 - Video frames are stored as NumPy arrays.
 - Function vectorizing allows for a high-performance transformation of these arrays into printable characters.

-### Simple and dependency-free
+### Simple and lightweight
-- Only uses core python libraries and FFMPEG.
+- Only uses basic python libraries like NumPy and PIL.
+- Video conversion and frame extraction are handled by FFMPEG.
 - Under 130 lines of code.

 ## Usage